 - Mark a vertical line down the back of the edge directly beneath a top edge notch space where the corner fold is needed.
-With the angle grinder score the line in three places sufficiently to create a fold line. - Also cut a gap in the top lip and remove a bottom foot tab on one side of the fold line to allow room for bending in. - Bend strongly by hand; using a block of wood close to the fold to form the bend against helps.
+With the angle grinder score the line in three places sufficiently to create a fold line. - 2. widen the top lip notch gap and cut and remove aportom foot tab on one side of the fold line to allow room for bending in. - 3.
+Bend strongly by hand; using a block of wood close to the fold to form the bend against helps.

-For reverse corners ($\sim 270^{\circ}$) a fold line will need to be cut in as above.
+For reverse corners (\sim 270°) a fold line will need to be cut in as above.
 Also make a neat notch cutout in the back of the folded lip to aid the bend.
 No other cuts are required.